Moffat: Sport and recreation

 Moffat RFC caters for all ages.
 The 1st XV plays in the Scottish Rugby Union league structure.
 They are also known as "The Rams" after the statue in the High Street.
 The ground wholly owned by the club is situated at The Holm, Selkirk Road.

 Moffat's main football club is Upper Annandale F.C., who represent the town in the South of Scotland Football League.

 Moffat Golf Club was founded in 1884.
 In 1904, Ben Sayers of North Berwick was invited to design the present 18-hole course.
 Located high on Coats Hill overlooking the town, it is some 670 feet above sea level.

 A 53 mi long-distance walking route called Annandale Way running through Annandale (from the source of the River Annan to the sea) was opened in September 2009.
 The route passes very close to the town of Moffat, and a diversion from it into the town adds very little in distance.

 The nearby Moffat Hills offer many walking routes, and the town itself is the closest base for access to these hills.

+Transport

+Moffat is near the A74(M) motorway which runs to the south and west of the town.

+Between 1883 and 1964, Moffat had its own railway station at the end of a short 1 mile branch line from Beattock railway station on the West Coast Main Line.
+The passenger service on the branch was withdrawn in 1954, and freight services in 1964.
+Nearby Beattock station lasted until 1972.
+The nearest railway station to Moffat today is at Lockerbie.